-There is no strong evidence for the existence of specific convergence dynamics for EU, OECD or Annex I members.
-The PIPs of the group-specific regressors are usually smaller than 10%, with the exception of the group of OECD countries in the model for $CO_2$ production per value added and the group of Annex I countries in the model for $CO_2$ consumption per value added, with PIPs of 19% and 51%, respectively.
+There is no strong evidence for the existence of specific convergence dynamics for the EU, OECD or Annex B members.
+The PIPs of the group-specific regressors are usually smaller than 10%, with the exception of the group of OECD countries in the model for CO_2 production per value added and the group of Annex B countries in the model for CO_2 consumption per value added, with PIPs of 19% and 51%, respectively.
 A low PIP implies that the estimation algorithm tends to exclude group-specific dynamics.
 Consequently, the slope estimates of the group-specific regressors are very low in magnitude and not different from zero at any of the CIs considered.
-Also the group-specific convergence terms with a higher PIP fail to be different from zero at any of the specified CI.
+Also the group-specific convergence terms with a higher PIP fail to be different from zero at any of the specified CIs.

 Some of the control variables capturing economic and institutional characteristics have significant effects on emission growth.
-Higher per capita income and a higher growth rate of per capita income are associated with higher growth rates of $CO_2$ per capita, while $CO_2$ intensities are not significantly affected by these variables.
-This highlights the role of energy-and thus energy-derived $CO_2$ emissions-as a necessary input for production and consumption patterns.
-Population density has a negative effect on the growth rate of $CO_2$ per capita.
-The opposite is true for the share of rents from fossil fuel production in GDP, which has a positive effect on the growth rate of both $CO_2$ production inventories.
-With respect to the variables related to the composition of electricity production in an economy, a higher share of fossil fuels or nuclear sources in total electricity production is connected to a larger growth rate of $CO_2$ production intensity.
-Noteworthy, trade openness does not
+Higher per capita income and a higher growth rate of per capita income are associated with higher growth rates of CO2 per capita, while CO2 intensities are not significantly affected by these variables.
+This highlights the role of energy-and thus energy-derived CO_2 emissions-as a necessary input for production and consumption patterns.
+Population density has a negative effect on the growth rate of CO2 per capita from production inventories.
+The opposite is true for the share of rents from fossil fuel production in GDP, which has a positive effect on the growth rate of both CO2 production inventories.
+With respect to the variables related to the composition of electricity production in an economy, a higher share of fossil fuels or nuclear sources in total electricity production is connected to a larger growth rate of CO_2 emissions per capita, and in the case of fossil fuels also to a higher growth rate of CO2 production intensity.
+Noteworthy, trade openness does not affect emission growth for any of the inventories considered.
+More democratic regimes are connected to lower growth rates of CO2 for all inventories but CO2 consumption per capita, suggesting that democracy may be a channel through which citizens' preferences are revealed (see Farzin and Bond 2006).44